2003emachinesDesktop/ESP32_netwatch/README.md

 i have it set to check uptime every 5 minutes, thats very easy to change.

 i plan on patching some small issues in the next few weeks/months:

+07/30/26:

+after many painful months of trying to get a webserver running, and running with the main code, and then running "simultaniously", i finally have something working.